HomeHealth articlescancerPalliative Care in Cancer

 2. Palliative Radiation Therapy:

-This therapy is also used like chemotherapy.
-The aim is also similar, that is.
-To minimize the symptoms even though cancer cannot be cured with this.
+This therapy is also used, like chemotherapy.
+The aim is also similar: to minimize the symptoms, even though cancer cannot be cured with this.
 This type of radiation is helpful in patients suffering from pain in the bone due to metastases of cancer, etc. Along with certain medications that can cause certain side effects, palliative radiation can improve the quality of life in such patients.

 Conclusion:

 Palliative care is an adjunct to improve the symptoms, quality of life, and life expectancy.
 But it cannot cure cancer.
-It is important to talk to your physician about your requirements and the symptoms you are facing.
+It is important to talk to the physician about the requirements and the symptoms they are facing.
 Online medical platforms have made searching and consulting a specialist job easy.
 Hence, consult a palliative care specialist online to know more about this.

 Frequently Asked Questions